cwk30/cwk30.github.io/Engineering.md

 <br>

 ### What started it all
-Back in 2012, I had the opportunity to joined the YDSP World of Science Aerodynamics programme.
+Back in 2012, I had the opportunity to join the YDSP World of Science Aerodynamics program.
 It was a course spread over several months, held at NUS Engineering Faculty.
 The course culminated with a visit and flight experience at Singapore Youth Flying Club, and I certainly enjoyed my time then!

 <div style="text-align:center;">
     <img src="/images/class.jpg" alt="Class Photo" style="display:block;margin:0 auto"/>